-From gems to grizzlies, along with plenty of outdoor adventures, check out Amy's articles for instruction and inspiration.
+From gardens to grizzlies, along with plenty of outdoor adventures, check out Amy's articles for instruction and inspiration.

 Montana's Smoot Honey Co. upholds a sweet tradition with an efficiency that would make any honey bee queen proud.